CarlosTussi/rio_listings/README.md

     ```sh
       streamlit run .\source\app\main.py
       ```

+### Container
+- The training module to generate the models can also be run from a Docker container that was created.
+- For more instructions on how to run using the container, check the **containers** section [here](https://github.com/CarlosTussi/rio_listings/tree/main/containers).

+## Monitoring
+- As we know, as soon as models are deployed they start to degrade.
+- In orde to detect drifiting as time passes, a monitoring module was developed to check the model performance with different datasets.
+- At the current stage of this project, the monitoring is not automated - that is to say, it does not run periodically by itself - and it must be run manually with the new dataset by the user.
+However, this is enough to analyse the model through a report and to detect eventual drifiting (conceptual or data related drifiting).
+- For more information about the module, check [here](https://github.com/CarlosTussi/rio_listings/tree/main/source/monitoring).

 ## Limitations
 - **Price:**
     * The model has been trained with price values in the following range: (0,850]